syncfusion-content/maui-docs/MAUI/Maps/getting-started.md

 {% endtabs %}

-### From Stream
+### Loading from stream

-Load .json data as bytes from stream.
+Load .json data or .shp file as bytes from stream.

 {% tabs %}